faasm/faasm/docs/openmp.md

 execute the function using the `simple_runner` target in this project (takes a user and function as arguments but must be built as you'd build any other CMake target).

-## Adding support for new runtime functions
+## Adding support for new OpenMP runtime functions

 Runtime OMP functions are implemented just like any other host interface function and can be found in `src/wasm/syscalls_openmp.cpp`.